advice from speakers

 What do you think of the pitch in 2-3 minutes format?

-CW: It’s very appropriate; too long then I think we are clumping too much content and the audience would easily lose their attention and interest while if too short, we could barely include enough content to complete a “story”.
+CW: It’s very appropriate.
+If the pitch is too long we risk to clump too much content.
+As a consequence, the audience would easily lose their attention and interest.
+If too short, we could barely include enough content to complete a “story”.